hasufell/hasufell.github.io/posts/2024-05-07-ultimate-string-guide.md

 I am still unable to see the bigger picture, other than more unification of *internal representations*, but less so of public APIs.

-As someone who has written a new string type `OsString`, I can say it is really hard and not particularly pleasant.
+Writing a new string type can be really hard.
 But with the rich APIs of `ByteString` and `ShortByteString`, coming up with newtypes might not be that difficult.

 ### What are we missing